Do I have to pay a lawyer to help me?

 After you finish applying for legal aid, you will get two numbers:

-• A client ID number (CLT) — keep this number safe.
-This is how Legal Aid Ontario will know who you are
+Keep this number safe.
+This is how Legal Aid Ontario will know who you are.

-• A certificate number (CE) — you will give this number to a lawyer so they get paid by the government for helping you
+You will give this number to a lawyer so they get paid by the government for helping you.

 How much time can my lawyer spend working on my case and meeting with me?